morungos/bootstrap-text-dropdown/README.md

 Event                 | Description
 --------------------- | -----------
 `show.textdropdown`   | Fires when the dropdown is opened.
-The event's `value` property contains the current text.
+The event's `text` property contains the current text.
 `hide.textdropdown`   | Fires when the dropdown is hidden or closed.
-The event's `value` property contains the current text.
+The event's `text` property contains the current text.
+`keyup.textdropdown`  | Fires when a key is pressed in the dropdown.
+The event's `text` property contains the current text, and the event's `originalEvent` contains the original event data, including the key code.